towerhe/jolokia/README.md

 # Jolokia

-The Jolokia Ruby library provides a ruby API to the to the Jolokia agent.
+The Jolokia Ruby library provides a ruby API to the to the [Jolokia](http://www.jolokia.org) Agent.

 ## Installation